vctralcaraz/practice-for-week-08-http-basics-long-practice/documentation.md

 in the network tab as "payload".

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL:  /products
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
-- Body:
+- Body: form input name, description, price, and categories

 Response components:
-- Status code:
+- Status code: 201
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: 302 redirect to the new product page once created

 ### Ask for the edit product page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL:  /products/:productId/edit
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code:  200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: edit page for the individual product

 ### Submit an edit for an existing product

 After successful submission, user should be looking at the product detail page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL:  /products/:productId
 - Headers:
+  - Content-Type: application/x-www-form-urlencoded
-- Body:
+- Body: All information for the changes of the product

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
+  - Content-Type: text/html
-- Body:
+- Body: 302 redirect to the product page after successful submission

 ### Submit a delete for an existing product

 After successful submission, user should be looking at the products list page.

 Request components:
-- Method:
+- Method: POST
-- URL:
+- URL:  /products/:productId/delete
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200
 - Headers:
-- Body:
+  - Content-Type: text/html
+- Body: 302 redirect to the products page after deleting the product

 ### Submit a new review for a product